Eucharist denial to Catholic politicians over abortion: Ireland

+In July 2024, Colm Burke was refused communion during the funeral Mass of a constituent in Whitechurch by a curate who cited Eamon Martin's statement on excommunication.
+Burke wrote to William Crean, the Bishop of Cloyne, for comment.
+The Irish Association of Catholic Priests condemned the curate's action.

 Holy See

 Recent popes have presided over Masses at which pro-abortion rights politicians have been given communion on many occasions.
 Pope John Paul II gave communion to Tony Blair, at the time both a pro-abortion-rights politician and an Anglican, as well as to Rome Mayor Francesco Rutelli.
-At a Mass in St. Patrick's Cathedral in 2008 celebrated by Pope Benedict XVI, pro-abortion-rights Catholic politicians Nancy Pelosi, John Kerry, and Rudy Giuliani received the sacrament.
+At a Mass in St. Patrick's Cathedral in New York City in 2008 celebrated by Pope Benedict XVI, pro-abortion-rights Catholic politicians Nancy Pelosi, John Kerry, and Rudy Giuliani received the sacrament.
 Italian politician Nichi Vendola has also taken the Eucharist at a Mass celebrated by Benedict.

 Mexico

 In May 2007, Pope Benedict XVI expressed support for the Mexican bishops' envisaged excommunication of politicians who had voted to legalize abortion in Mexico City.
 Responding to a journalist's question, "Do you agree with the excommunications given to legislators in Mexico City on the question?" the Pope said, "Yes.
 The excommunication was not something arbitrary.
 It is part of the (canon law) code.
 It is based simply on the principle that the killing of an innocent human child is incompatible with going in Communion with the body of Christ.
 Thus, they (the bishops) didn't do anything new or anything surprising.
 Or arbitrary."

 According to Der Spiegel, many journalists were wondering if that support could be interpreted as a wish to excommunicate such politicians.
 Time magazine reported that it was in fact such a declaration.
 However, church officials said that it was not a declaration but appeared to be a misunderstanding.
 Federico Lombardi, director of the Holy See Press Office, clarified that the Pope was not excommunicating anyone since the Mexican bishops had not in fact declared an excommunication.
 However, Lombardi said that "politicians who vote in favor of abortion should not receive the sacrament of Holy Communion" because their action is "incompatible with participation in the Eucharist."